Jainam249/Supply-Chain-Demand-Forecasting/README.md

 # ⭐ Acknowledgements

-This project was completed as part of the **Infotact Technical Internship Program** to demonstrate practical skills in:
+This project was completed as part of the **Infotact Solutions Internship Program** to demonstrate practical skills in:

 - Data Analytics
 - Time Series Forecasting